 Linda Caradus is an actuary with technical expertise in life insurance and superannuation.
 Her experience includes general management responsibilities within life offices.
 She assists life offices in all aspects of their long-term business, including analysis and monitoring of experience, Margin on Services and Embedded Value reporting, product design and premium rating.

 Linda also advises trustees and employers on the operation of superannuation schemes.

 +64 (4) 815 8889

 William Nelson is an actuary who has been providing investment consulting services since he joined MJW in 2011.
 William has broad experience providing advice to a variety of institutional investors such as superannuation schemes, charitable trusts and inheritance funds.
-He provides advice on all aspects of investment consulting, including asset/liability modelling, SIPOs, the development of investment objectives, strategic asset allocation and manager selection and monitoring.
+He provides advice on all aspects of investment consulting, including the development of investment objectives, strategic asset allocation, SIPOs and manager selection and monitoring.

 William is also skilled in complex investment modelling processes, such as asset/liability matching and savings projections tools in the context of the New Zealand regulatory environment.
 He plays a key role in developing and maintaining MJW’s capital markets model, which provides forecasts for future investment return and risk.

 Steve Grant heads up our superannuation administration team.
 He started at Melville Jessup Weaver in 2000 as an actuarial analyst and moved into the administration space as the business grew.